A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary

-\begin{enumerate} \item \textbf{General Anisotropy:} Unlike the standard semi-analytic quadratures used in packages like \textsc{JamPy}, which require specific integrability conditions, the spectral solver handles completely general anisotropy distributions $\beta(r, \theta)$.
-I demonstrated that this allows for the construction of physically motivated models—such as those with angularly varying anisotropy—that can reproduce the realistic kinematics of fast-rotator galaxies (e.g., mimicking cylindrical alignment) without introducing unphysical artifacts like the axial "holes" in velocity maps characteristic of the cylindrical approximation.
+\begin{enumerate} \item \textbf{General Anisotropy with Spectral Methods:} Unlike standard quadrature schemes that require specific integrability conditions, the spectral method handles completely general anisotropy distributions $\beta(r, \theta)$.
+This allows for the construction of physically motivated models---such as those with angularly varying anisotropy---that can reproduce the realistic kinematics of fast-rotator galaxies (e.g. mimicking cylindrical alignment) without introducing unphysical artifacts.

-\item \textbf{Algorithmic Formulation:} The method solves directly for the intrinsic velocity second moment $\overline{v_r^2}$ rather than the pressure $\nu \overline{v_r^2}$.
-This choice minimizes the dynamic range of the solution, allowing for a compact spectral representation.
-Crucially, I implemented a Robin boundary condition that enforces asymptotic Keplerian decay.
-This effectively handles the infinite domain problem on a finite grid, preventing the error saturation associated with Dirichlet conditions and preserving the exponential convergence characteristic of spectral methods.

-\item \textbf{Rigorous Validation:} The solver was benchmarked against two exact analytic solutions: the self-consistent \citet{Satoh1980} model and a new analytic solution for an MGE tracer in a spherical MGE potential, derived in Appendix \ref{sec:analytic_solution}.
-In both tests, the spectral method recovered the intrinsic moments with negligible errors ($< 0.2$ per cent), even in regimes featuring steep central cusps and high dynamic ranges typical of massive early-type galaxies.
-Further comparisons with the standard \textsc{JamPy} quadrature code confirmed its accuracy for anisotropic models.
+\item \textbf{High-Accuracy Validation:} The solver was validated against three exact analytic benchmarks: the isotropic \citet{Satoh1980} model; a new solution for anisotropic power-law tracers in power-law potentials (\cref{sec:analytic_powerlaw}); and a new analytic solution for an MGE tracer in a spherical MGE potential (\cref{sec:analytic_jeans_mge}).
+In all tests, the spectral solver recovered the intrinsic moments with negligible errors ($< 0.1$ per cent, reaching machine precision for power-laws), demonstrating the power of spectral methods in high-dynamic-range regimes.

-\item \textbf{Efficiency:} Despite its generality, the spectral method is orders of magnitude faster than traditional high-accuracy quadratures.
-It reduces the solution of the Jeans equations to standard linear algebra operations (matrix-vector products), making it naturally suited for massive parallelization on GPUs.
-This efficiency shifts the computational bottleneck of dynamical modelling from the Jeans solver to the PSF convolution step, paving the way for the next generation of Bayesian inference pipelines. \end{enumerate}
+\item \textbf{Efficiency and Parallelism:} Despite its generality, the spectral method is orders of magnitude faster than traditional high-accuracy quadratures.
+By reducing the solution of the Jeans equations to standard dense linear algebra operations (matrix-vector products), the algorithm is naturally suited for massive parallelization on GPUs.
+This efficiency shifts the computational bottleneck of dynamical modelling from the Jeans solver to the line-of-sight integration and PSF convolution, paving the way for the next generation of Bayesian inference pipelines. \end{enumerate}